ItsLawd/ItsLawd/README.md

 ### 🤖 About Me

-● I am currently coding **JavaScript** 100% of the time.
+I currently code in JavaScript 100% of the time.

-● I am a self taught developer.